-Karen Rommelfanger is the Program Director of Emory University’s Neuroethics Program at the Center for Ethics and is a Fellow in the Department of Neurology as part of the Scholars Program in Interdisciplinary Neuroscience Research at Emory University.
+Karen Rommelfanger is the Program Director of Emory University’s Neuroethics Program at the Center for Ethics and is an Assistant Professor in the Department of Neurology with a secondary appointment in the Department of Psychiatry at Emory University.
 Dr. Rommelfanger received her PhD in Neuroscience from Emory University, her research focused on movement disorders.
 Her current research explores the nature and utility of placebo using Psychogenic Movement Disorders as a therapeutic model.
 She is also the Neuroscience Editor-in-Residence for the American Journal of Bioethics Neuroscience.

 Dr. Rommelfanger has been a neuroscience researcher for over 10 years and her work has been published in high-impact peer-reviewed journals such as the Proceedings of the National Academy of Sciences, and the Journal of Neuroscience; her research on Parkinson Disease has been featured in the popular media including Scientific American.
 She has presented her work at both international and national conferences and has worked in prestigious laboratories in the U.S. and Japan using a broad array of neurotechnologies from brain imaging and behavioral techniques to electrophysiological recording of individual brain cells.